Workers’ Compensation Lawyer in Manassas, VA

 What should I do when I’ve been injured at work in Manassas, VA?

 Accidents happen every day.
 But when an accident at the workplace leads to a personal injury, your employer’s insurance company should cover the cost of your medical recovery.
 Not every injury warrants a workers’ comp claim.
 If your injuries are minor, such as a sprained ankle, then you may be able to recover without issue.
-But for more serious injuries, you’ll want to be sure that you’re not left shouldering the full financial burden of the resulting medical expenses.
+But for more serious injuries, you’ll want to be sure that you’re not left shouldering the full financial burden of the resulting medical expenses by hiring a workers’ comp lawyer.
 These types of serious workplace accidents could result in:

 - Occupational diseases from exposure to hazardous chemicals